-- 4. Informally assess the degree of visual overlap of two numerical data distributions with similar variability, measuring the difference between the centers by expressing it as a multiple of a measure of variability. - 5.
-Use measures of center and measures of variability for numerical data from random samples to draw informal comparative inferences about two populations.
-Investigate chance processes and develop, use, and evaluate probability models. - 6.
-Understand that the probability of a chance event is a number between 0 and 1 that expresses the likelihood of the event occurring.
+C. Investigate chance processes and develop, use, & evaluate probability models

+- 5 Understand that the probability of a chance event is a number between 0 and 1 that expresses the likelihood of the event occurring.
 Larger numbers indicate greater likelihood.
-A probability near 0 indicates an unlikely event, a probability around 1/2 indicates an event that is neither unlikely nor likely, and a probability near 1 indicates a likely event. - 7.
-Approximate the probability of a chance event by collecting data on the chance process that produces it and observing its long-run relative frequency, and predict the approximate relative frequency given the probability. - 8.
-Develop a probability model and use it to find probabilities of events.
+A probability near 0 indicates an unlikely event, a probability around 1⁄2 indicates an event that is neither unlikely nor likely, and a probability near 1 indicates a likely event. - 6 Approximate the probability of a chance event by collecting data on the chance process that produces it and observing its long-run relative frequency, and predict the approximate relative frequency given the probability.
+For example, when rolling a number cube 600 times, predict that a 3 or 6 would be rolled roughly 200 times, but probably not exactly 200 times. - 7 Develop a probability model and use it to find probabilities of events.
 Compare probabilities from a model to observed frequencies; if the agreement is not good, explain possible sources of the discrepancy. - a.
-Develop a uniform probability model by assigning equal probability to all outcomes, and use the model to determine probabilities of events.
-Develop a probability model (which may not be uniform) by observing frequencies in data generated from a chance process. - 9.
-Find probabilities of compound events using organized lists, tables, tree diagrams, and simulation. - a.
+Develop a uniform probability model by assigning equal probability to all outcomes and use the model to determine probabilities of events.
+For example, if a student is selected at random from a class, find the probability that Jane will be selected and the probability that a girl will be selected.

+- b.
+Develop a probability model (which may not be uniform) by observing frequencies in data generated from a chance process.
+For example, find the approximate probability that a spinning penny will land heads up or that a tossed paper cup will land open-end down.
+Do the outcomes for the spinning penny appear to be equally likely based on the observed frequencies? - 8 Find probabilities of compound events using organized lists, tables, tree diagrams, and simulation. - a.
 Understand that, just as with simple events, the probability of a compound event is the fraction of outcomes in the sample space for which the compound event occurs. - b.
 Represent sample spaces for compound events using methods such as organized lists, tables and tree diagrams.
-For an event described in everyday language (e.g., "rolling double sixes"), identify the outcomes in the sample space which compose the event. c.
+For an event described in everyday language (e.g., "rolling double sixes"), identify the outcomes in the sample space which compose the event. - c.
 Design and use a simulation to generate frequencies for compound events.
+For example, use random digits as a simulation tool to approximate the answer to the question: If 40% of donors have type A blood, what is the probability that it will take at least 4 donors to find one with type A blood?